 - Obtaining dismissal of a claim brought pursuant to the Endangered Species Act.

 Ted received his J.D., summa cum laude, from the Maine School of Law.
 He received an M.A. in Political Science, with a certificate in Political Campaigning from the University of Florida, and his B.A., with high distinction, in Political Science from the University of Maine.
+He is listed in the Best Lawyers® in America in the practice area of construction law.

 Raised in the Lewiston-Auburn area, Ted graduated in 1985 from St. Dominic Regional High School.
 Ted and his wife Jessica live in Poland with their three sons, their dogs, and their cats.
 Their family is active in youth baseball, soccer, and basketball.
 Ted is also a designer and builder of hand-made furniture.
 His furniture has been published in a national magazine.